jlesner/jlesner.github.io/__inputs/projects/proj_sum_gem3_0010.md

 The project achieved a 75% accuracy on the SQL Analysis task using a compact 8B model, a 30% improvement over baselines, and 100% success on SQL Synthesis.
 The project was voted the \#1 project in the class.
 Artifacts include a writeup, a presentation, and a paper in preparation for IEEE EMBC.

-What was the hardest part, and how did you handle it?

-Information not available in the provided text.
-(The text contains a placeholder "..." for this section).

 What did you learn (technically and about yourself as a researcher)?